HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/Using-Logstash-to-Push-Pod-Logs-to-OpenSearch.md

 - A running Kubernetes cluster.

-- An accessible OpenSearch cluster : Deploy an OpenSearch cluster using the official Helm chart or operator.
+- An accessible OpenSearch cluster.
+Deploy an OpenSearch cluster using the official Helm chart or operator.
 Ensure the cluster is accessible from the Logstash instance.

 ## Installing and configuring Logstash